NuralySol/Finance/README.md

 * As a user I want to able to track my expenses and balance with ease
 * As a user I want the app to be clear and concise
 * As a user I want to be able to see graphs for easier visualization
+* As a user I want to be able to log-in and log-out and know that my info is secure.

 ## Account Access?